Home » Recipes » Flaky Sourdough Discard Biscuits

 • Toss together lightly.

-• Add starter and buttermilk.
+• Add starter mixture.

 • Stir together gently.